-The arch barrels of each bridge tested to date were constructed on custom made curved steel centering (radius 1875 mm for the default configuration) onto which timber planks can be placed.
+The arch barrels of each bridge tested to date were constructed on custom-made curved steel centring (radius 1875 mm for the default configuration) onto which timber planks can be placed.
 The planks are then covered with plastic sheeting to prevent adhesion between these and the mortar used to construct the arch barrel, allowing easy removal of the centring at a later stage.
-Each curved steel beam is supported at either end in such a way as to readily facilitate the lowering of the centering.
+Each curved steel beam is supported at either end in such a way as to facilitate readily lowering of the centring.
 This provides support for the construction of a segmental brickwork arch with an intrados span of 3000 mm and a rise of 750 mm for the default configuration.
-Also, for the default configuration, Class A Engineering bricks are used with a mortar mix of 1:2:9 - cement:lime:sand by volume, to construct a 215 mm thick arch barrel of average width 1015 mm (for material properties see Table 1).
-The default brick and mortar combination was informed by the materials used in earlier bridge tests (Melbourne and Gilbert 1995; Smith et al. 2004; Callaway 2007) to allow direct comparison of test results.
+Besides, for the default configuration, Class A Engineering bricks are used with a mortar mix of 1:2:9 - cement:lime:sand by volume, to construct a 215 mm thick arch barrel with an average width of 1015 mm (for material properties see Table 1).
+The default brick and mortar combination was informed by the materials used in earlier bridge tests (Callaway, 2007, unpublished; Melbourne and Gilbert, 1995; Smith et al., 2004) to allow direct comparison of test results.

-In order to carry out material characterisation, appropriate samples are prepared at the time of construction of a test bridge; these include masonry unit prisms to estimate the initial shear strength of mortar joints and compressive strength, and concrete cubes to estimate the compressive strength of the mortar.
+To carry out material characterisation, appropriate samples are prepared at the time of construction of a test bridge; these include masonry unit prisms to estimate the initial shear strength of mortar joints and compressive strength, and concrete cubes to estimate the compressive strength of mortar.